AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Plead Guilty or No Contest

 With a plea of guilty or no contest, you’ll simply pay the fine.
-For violations that occurred on Texas highways, you can pay them online at the Texas Department of Public Safety.
+For violations that occurred on Texas highways, you should contact the court for payment options.
+For more information about the court, type in your driver’s license information at the time of the citation into the citation search function at the Texas Department of Public Safety.
 For violations that occurred on municipal streets, your traffic ticket should have information on how to pay it.

 Not Guilty Plea